wonyoung-jang/fllc-scheduler-ga/README.md

 ### 1. Create a Configuration File

 Create a file named `config.ini` to define your tournament's structure.
-The configuration is split into a `[DEFAULT]` section for global settings and one `[round-N]` section for each type of activity (e.g., judging, practice matches, official matches).
+The configuration is split into a `[DEFAULT]` section for global settings and one `[round.*]` section for each type of activity (e.g., judging, practice, official/table).

 **Parameters:**